 With that in mind, use the following list of productivity tips to help you get unstuck and crush overwhelm once and for all.

-And by the way, if you feel like your productivity skills are lacking, overwhelmed or not, check out my productivity course.
-I’ll teach you exactly what you need to know to start doing more with your time.
+And by the way, if you feel like you could be doing more with your time, check out my goal setting course.
+I’ll teach you exactly what you need to know.

 One of my favorite productivity tips for countering overwhelm is to flip it on its head.
 Instead of thinking why you are so annoyed and frustrated for your responsibilities, instead consider why you are grateful to have them.

 For example, instead of being annoyed that I had to sign contract after contract after contract, I kept reminding myself how appreciative and thankful I was to even be in this position to buy a home in the first place.

-That thought process transformed my anger to gratitude and helped me power through my tasks more calm and effectively.
+That thought process transformed my anger to gratitude and helped me power through my tasks more calmly and effectively.